Presented by Summit Financial Corporation

 Like bitcoin, ethereum has its own blockchain, yet it has the ability for programmers to build applications that run on top of it.
 These applications use “smart contracts” that can be considered a form of programmable money.
-If someone wants to engage in a more complicated transaction—such as a house purchase or a business acquisition—they could do so with ethereum, without needing a trusted third party, such as a real estate agent or a lawyer, to complete the deal.
+With the introduction of NFT (Non-fungible Tokens) into the domain of crypto, Ethereum may have got a slight edge over other coins as most of the NFT platforms prefer Ethereum as payment for buying NFT assets.
+For instance, people can nowadays buy assets such as best nft games, virtual art, virtual space, etc, if they have a crypto wallet containing the required amount of Ethereum.
+However, if someone wants to engage in a more complicated transaction-such as a house purchase or a business acquisition-they could do so with Ethereum, without needing a trusted third party, such as a real estate agent or a lawyer, to complete the deal.

 Buterin envisions ethereum as “the world computer” in a future where the centralized applications of today that rely on trusted third parties are built in a decentralized manner on ethereum.
 In a report he wrote for R3, a financial innovation consortium, Buterin compared his creation to “the smartphone of blockchains.”
 He called ethereum “a universal platform where, whatever you want to build, you can just build it as an ‘app,’ and [e]thereum users will be able to benefit from it immediately without downloading any new special software.”